 Hi, I’ve done quite a bit over the years in the software industry and I’ve created this blog to store the things I learn to help re-enforce my understanding of concepts, technologies and to share this with the community.

-For the past 15+ years I’ve been working with mainly Microsoft .NET and have a keen interest in web development, code, machine learning, psychology, business and start-ups.
+For the past 15+ years, I’ve been working with mainly Microsoft .NET and have a keen interest in web development, code, machine learning, psychology, business, and start-ups.

 Too Much Information

 I’ve been writing code since I was a kid.
 It started off when I’d get a magazine called Crash! fortnightly for the Spectrum.
 It had a tape with demos of full priced games (which I could never afford) so after I’d played those to death, I’d type out the code listings in the back of the magazines and play with those “games”.
-I’d hack away at them, changing how they behaved and thought it was cool how I could change things and control what they done.
+I’d hack away at them, changing how they behaved and thought it was cool how I could change things and control what they did.

 I was also a Fidonet node and involved in the Public Domain scene.
 I collaborated with other coders in Europe and tried my hand at writing the next “Zelda”.
 We never did finish it but I’m sure I still have the sprites somewhere.

-Naturally all of this led to me studying Diplomas and Degrees and university and embarking on a career in tech.
+Naturally, all of this led to me studying Diplomas and Degrees and university and embarking on a career in tech.

 Feel free to reach out to me if you have any questions, would like a topic covered or are interested in working on something together!